PseudoAj/MyElixir/README.md

 ![Elixir image](http://elixir-lang.org/images/logo/logo.png)

 # 1. MyElixir
 This repository hosts the source files of my endeavors with Elixir.
 I have tried to document all the exercises I have done with Elixir along with the basic concepts obtained from various tutorials on the internet.

+P.S.
+I have used my name `ajay` throughout my examples and please bare with it.

 ## 2. What really is Elixir?